kddubey/cappr/docs/source/future_research.rst

   demonstrated in the `COPA demo`_.
 - In text generation, the model can generate "I don't know", or make a choice that isn't one in the given list of choices.
 CAPPr instead has the model to make its "best" guess among the given choices.
-This is demonstrated in the `Banking 77 demo`_.
+This is demonstrated in the `Craigslist Bargains demo`_ and the `Banking 77 demo`_.

 The `calibration
 <https://en.wikipedia.org/wiki/Probabilistic_classification#Probability_calibration>`_